Aluminum Die Casting Company

-We use a high-pressure die casting process in which molten metal is injected under pressure into the machine’s steel mold or die to form products.
+We use a high-pressure aluminum die casting process in which molten metal is injected under pressure into the machine’s steel mold or die to form products.
 Aluminum requires the use of a cold chamber system for injecting the metal into the die.
-The molten metal is poured using a ladle into the cold shot cylinder, and a plunger (shot piston) forces the metal into the die quickly and at high pressure.
+In our aluminum pressure die casting, molten metal is poured using a ladle into the cold shot cylinder, and a plunger (shot piston) forces the metal into the die quickly and at high pressure.
 The molten metal is held in place until it solidifies.
 Then, the plunger is retracted, the die opened and the casting removed, and the machine is ready for the next cycle.

-High-pressure die casting is a relatively quick and inexpensive process.
+High-pressure aluminum die casting is a relatively quick and inexpensive process.
 It generates products with accurate dimensions and smooth surfaces.
-These castings require very little machining — removing flash around the edges and drilling holes may be all that is necessary.
+Castings made with cold chamber pressure die casting require very little machining — removing flash around the edges and drilling holes may be all that is necessary.

 Benefits of Aluminum Die Casting

 - Are lightweight yet offer very good strength, hardness and rigidity

 - Withstand higher operating temperatures than any other die cast alloy

 - Have corrosion resistance and EMI/RFI shielding properties

 - Offer more surface finishing options than other die cast alloys

 - Provide high thermal and electrical conductivity

 Versatile pressure-cast aluminum components are used in many industries.
 Their relatively low weight and ability to withstand high-temperatures make aluminum ideal for the automotive, telecom, computing and electrical industries, to name a few.